kazhuravlev/toolset/README.md

 # Run tool
 ## This will run installed tool and send to this tool all arguments, stdIn/Out/Err.
 toolset run golangci-lint run --fix ./...

+# Upgrade tools
+## THis will upgrade all tools to the latest version.
+toolset upgrade
 ```